desktopsetup/BadOS/README.md

 The "My Last Picture" Script

-Description : Crashes the screen with a bunch of pictures (may reboots itself, may depend on the device)
+Description : Crashes the screen with a bunch of pictures (may reboots itself, may depend on the device) USE WISELY!

 ㅤ

 The "Not MY TABS" Script

-Description : DELTES 100+ TABS USE WISELY
+Description : DELTES 100+ TABS USE WISELY!

 ㅤ

 The "Tab Flooder" Script

-Description : SPAMS OVER 100+ TABS USE WISELY
+Description : SPAMS OVER 100+ TABS USE WISELY!

 ㅤ